Foundation Repair Dictionary

 C

-• Capillary action describes the movement of water through small pores in soil, concrete, or masonry, often against gravity.
+The movement of water through small pores in soil, concrete, or masonry, often against gravity.
 This occurs due to surface tension and the interaction between water and fine materials.

 Capillary action tends to matter most when moisture-sensitive finishes, indoor air quality, or long-term dampness are concerns.
 It is often managed rather than eliminated.

-• Cementitious material refers to materials that contain cement and harden when mixed with water, such as concrete, mortar, and grout.
+Materials that contain cement and harden when mixed with water, such as concrete, mortar, and grout.
 These materials gain strength through a chemical curing process rather than drying.

 Cementitious materials tend to matter most when curing, cracking, or compatibility with existing materials is being discussed.
 In many cases, the term is simply descriptive.

-• Clay plasticity describes how much a clay soil can change shape when moisture content varies.
-It reflects the soil’s tendency to expand, shrink, or deform rather than its strength alone.
+How much a clay soil can change shape when moisture content varies.
+It reflects the soil's tendency to expand, shrink, or deform rather than its strength alone.

 Clay plasticity tends to matter most when moisture changes are significant or uneven across a site.
 In stable moisture conditions, its practical impact may be limited.

-• Clay soil refers to soil composed of very fine particles that hold water and change volume as moisture levels change.
+Soil composed of very fine particles that hold water and change volume as moisture levels change.
 Its behavior differs from sands and gravels, which drain more freely.

 Clay soils tend to matter most when moisture levels fluctuate significantly, such as from drainage changes, landscaping, or plumbing leaks.
 Consistency is often more important than soil type alone.